schlatterbeck/pgapack/examples/deb/README.rst

 achieved in the original paper [1]_.

 An exception is problem 7 which has 3 equality constraints.
-The problem is solved with one order of magnitude less precision (10e-2 for epsilon instead of 10e-3 in [1]_) with only a population size of 4 (!) and 2000 generations.
+The problem is solved with one order of magnitude less precision (1e-2 for epsilon instead of 1e-3 in [1]_) with only a population size of 20 (!) and 2000 generations.
+In the paper [1]_ Deb uses a population size of 50 and 7000 generations.
 With a smaller epsilon it converges to a local minimum that is one order of magnitude worse than the best solution.
 I've not tried if with different random number initialization the problem could be solved with a smaller epsilon.

+Here the Epsilon Constraint method [6]_ comes into play: This allows violation of constraints up to an epsilon bound.
+The epsilon bound is decreased during the optimization run and at some generation G the bound is set to 0, in our case G=1500.
+This has the effect that while searching for solutions without constraint violations, the objective function is optimized, too.
+With this method, again with a population size of 20 and 2000 generations, the search finds a solution with a bound of 1e-6 (instead of 1e-3 in the original paper [1]) and a solution that is only a little better than the optimal solution cited (the optimal solution doesn't allow violations of bounds, we violate the bounds by 1e-6, so we find a slightly better solution).

 ..
 [1] Kalyanmoy Deb.
 An efficient constraint handling method
        for genetic algorithms.
 Computer Methods in Applied Mechanics and